-Performance Rating(1) Group 75% of Goal (Threshold)(2) 150% of Goal CEO and COO (percentage of base salary) 25% 115% All Other Named Executive Officers (percentage of base salary) 25% 100%
+- Teriormana Raungi Group 75% of Goal (Threshold)(2) 150% of Goal CEO and COO (percentage of base salary) All Other Named Executive Officers (percentage of 25% 115% base salary) 25% 100%

 - (1) The MIP provides a range of payouts between 75% and 150% of the performance goals, determined by linear interpolation. - (2) No payout under the MIP unless 75% of the performance goal, the threshold, is achieved.
-We have made payouts to all eligible executive officers under the MIP in three of the past five years.
+We made no payouts to any executive officers under the MIP in two of the past five years.
+In the other three years, payouts under the MIP were made between 133% and the maximum 150% of the target goal to all eligible executive officers.

 Consistent with our compensation objective of linking named executive officers' compensation with performance, each named executive officer's 2007 award pursuant to the MIP was based on pretax income, exclusive of expenses associated with the 2007 Private Placement, as the financial performance goal and total case rate and lost time cases as the safety performance goals.
+As evidenced in footnote 2 in the table above, the performance goals are intended to be challenging and ambitious but also realistic enough to be reasonably attainable given a very concerted effort by our named executive officers in consideration of current conditions and trends.

 To illustrate the application of the formula under the MIP, you should assume that the named executive officer (who is not the CEO or COO) is paid an annual salary of \$100,000.
 You should also assume that 70% of the award under the MIP is attributable to our achievement of our financial performance goal and the remaining 30% of the award is attributable to the achievement of our safety goal, 15% attributable to total case rate and 15% to lost time cases.
-If we achieve 110% of our financial performance goal, 100% of our total case rate goal and 110% of our lost time goal, under the terms of the MIP, the named executive officer would be entitled to an award equal to the sum of (i) 60% (determined by linear interpolation) of his annual salary multiplied by the financial performance weighting factor of 70% plus (ii) 50% (determined by linear interpolation) of his annual salary multiplied by the total case rate weighting factor of 15% plus (ii) 60% (determined by linear interpolation) of his annual salary multiplied by the lost time weighting factor of 15% for a total award under the MIP of \$58,500 (((\$100,000 60%) 70%) + ((\$100,000 50%) 15%) + ((\$100,000 60%) 15%)).
+If we achieve 110% of our financial performance goal, 100% of our total case rate goal and 110% of our lost time goal, under the terms of the MIP, the named executive officer would be entitled to an award equal to the sum of (i) 60% (determined by linear interpolation) of his annual salary multiplied by the financial performance weighting factor of 70% plus (ii) 50% (determined by linear interpolation) of his annual salary multiplied by the total case rate weighting factor of 15% plus (ii) 60% (determined by linear interpolation) of his annual salary multiplied by the lost time weighting factor of 15% for a total award under the MIP of \$58,500 (((\$100,000 \ 60%) \ 70%) + ((\$100,000 \ 50%) \ 15%) + ((\$100,000 \ 60%) \ 15%)).